Too corny for some but just right for others, a Christmas proposal can be the perfect way to round off the festive season.

 We’ve found that winter is the most popular time of year to get engaged, and there are plenty of reasons why.
 The snow is falling, the lights are twinkling and the festive spirit is in full swing – it’s hard not to get swept up in the moment!

-But along with the obvious reasons, what is it that makes Christmas proposals so popular?
+But along with the obvious reasons, what is it that makes proposals at Christmas so popular?
 And, more importantly, is a winter engagement right for you?

 We’re going to discuss the pros and cons of getting engaged during the winter season, along with our top tips for planning the perfect Christmas proposal.
 In fact, if you’ve already decided that a festive proposal is right for you, feel free to skip ahead by hitting the button below!